We can’t wait to welcome you to Colorado for ComNet25 Denver!

 WEDNESDAY

-On Wednesday, throughout the day you’ll be able to participate in pre-conference volunteer opportunities as part of Day of Service, field trips to visit local cool places and organizations, pre-conference panel discussions, and other attendee-led activities on the Bulletin Board such as a meditation or the bike ride our friends at AP have made a can’t miss tradition.
+On Wednesday, throughout the day you’ll be able to participate in pre-conference volunteer opportunities as part of Day of Service, field trips to visit local cool places and organizations, pre-conference panel discussions, and other attendee-led activities on the Bulletin Board such as a meditation or the bike ride our friends Steven Birenbaum (UCSF) and Catherine Brozena (ColorThisWorld Communications) have made a can’t miss tradition.
+For our First Timers attending ComNet, we'll have an interactive reception just for you from 3:30-5:00pm to kick off your conference experience.

 The conference officially opens on Wednesday evening with an Opening Night Welcome Reception from 6-9pm.
 We will be at Meow Wolf — an immersive and interactive art installation by over 145 local artists.